git-developer/marvyn/opt/docker/marvyn/README.md

 $ sudo cp etc/udev/rules.d/disc-detection.rules /etc/udev/rules.d/
 ```

-Feel free to change the file content if
+You have to to modify the file content only if one or more of the following
+cases apply:
-* your installation is not located in the default directory `/opt/docker/marvyn`,
+* MARVYN is not located in the default directory `/opt/docker/marvyn`.
-* your disc drives have custom locations or
+* Your disc drive is not mounted at the default locations `/dev/sg1` and
+  `/dev/sr0`; you also have to modify `etc/rip-disc.yml` in this case.
-* you want Autorip to run with a non-root user.
+* You want to run Autorip as a non-root user; change the command to
+  `/usr/bin/sudo -E -u <user> /opt/docker/marvyn/bin/rip-disc` in this case.

 #### Main configuration
 File `etc/rip-disc.yml`